Police fire as vehicle driven at patrol during dramatic arrest in Dunedin

 "This was a very dynamic incident involving an offender who was highly motivated to avoid arrest and police staff are commended for their efforts in safely resolving this incident."

-Guthrie said a critical incident investigation has started, and the incident would be referred to the Independent Police Conduct Authority (IPCA), as is standard procedure for any matter involving the firing of a police gun.
+Guthrie said a critical incident investigation was launched, and the incident would be referred to the Independent Police Conduct Authority, as was standard procedure for any matter involving the firing of a police gun.

 SHARE ME